 6-7.
 The SMF establishes user plane resources over the trusted non-3GPP access.
 At this point, there can be three user plane tunnels (i.e. 3GPP access, untrusted non-3GPP access, trusted non-3GPP access) in the UE and UPF.
-When the SMF establishes user plane resources over the trusted non-3GPP access, the SMF shall indicate the target access type to "trusted non-3GPP access" so that the N2 information is delivered to the trusted non-3GPP access.
+When the SMF establishes user plane resources over the trusted non-3GPP access, the SMF shall set the target access type to "trusted non-3GPP access" so that the AMF delivers the N2 information to the trusted non-3GPP access.